Sound Engineering and Production (Sound Production)

-This is a Full time one year course, which runs from September to May, 4 days a week.
+This is a Full time one year course, which runs from September to May.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 This course is for students who are interested in a career in music production or sound engineering.
 Gain all the knowledge and skills you need to progress in the industry.
 This course provides a combination of practical and theoretical tuition in all aspects of sound engineering and music production and is delivered by staff who are working producers, musicians and DJs.
 Learn to record musicians and performers in our industry-standard recording studio, and create mixes and edits in our all iMac digital sound production facility, fully equipped with state-of-the-art equipment.
 This course features a high level of training in a wide range of industry-standard music production software including: Pro Tools, Ableton Live and Adobe Audition.
 Students will also gain practical experience setting up and running sound for live performances, radio and podcast production and location recording.